forkthelaw/en.wikipedia.org/wiki-United_States_Constitution.markdown

 The United States Constitution can be changed through the amendment process.
 [Constitutional amendments](http://en.wikipedia.org/wiki/Constitutional_amendment "Constitutional amendment") are added to it, altering its effect.
 The first ten amendments, ratified by three-fourths of the states in 1791, are known as the [Bill of Rights](http://en.wikipedia.org/wiki/United_States_Bill_of_Rights "United States Bill of Rights").
 The [Constitution has been amended](http://en.wikipedia.org/wiki/List_of_amendments_to_the_United_States_Constitution "List of amendments to the United States Constitution") seventeen additional times (for a total of twenty-seven amendments).
 Principles of the Constitution, as amended, are applied in courts of law by [judicial review](http://en.wikipedia.org/wiki/Judicial_review "Judicial review").

 The Constitution guides American [law](http://en.wikipedia.org/wiki/Law "Law") and [political culture](http://en.wikipedia.org/wiki/Political_culture "Political culture").
 [Its writers](http://en.wikipedia.org/wiki/Founding_Fathers_of_the_United_States_of_America "Founding Fathers of the United States of America") composed the first constitution of its kind incorporating recent developments in [constitutional theory](http://en.wikipedia.org/wiki/Constitutional_theory "Constitutional theory") with multiple traditions, and their work influenced later writers of national [constitutions](http://en.wikipedia.org/wiki/Constitution "Constitution").
-It has been [amended](http://en.wikipedia.org/wiki/List_of_amendments_to_the_United_States_Constitution "List of amendments to the United States Constitution") over time and it is supplemented and interpreted by a large body of [United States constitutional law](http://en.wikipedia.org/wiki/United_States_constitutional_law "United States constitutional law").
+It is supplemented and interpreted by a large body of [United States constitutional law](http://en.wikipedia.org/wiki/United_States_constitutional_law "United States constitutional law").
 Recent impulses for reform center on concerns for extending [democracy](http://en.wikipedia.org/wiki/Democracy "Democracy") and [balancing the federal budget](http://en.wikipedia.org/wiki/Taxing_and_Spending_Clause#Restrictions_on_spending "Taxing and Spending Clause").

 ## History